Satani (caste): History

 From the eleventh through the sixteenth centuries, Satanis enjoyed a supervisory status in many of the most important temples at Srirangam, Kanchipuram, Tirumala-Tirupati, and Melkote.
 In the sixteenth century during Saluva Narasimha Deva Raya's time, they were attached to Kandadai Ramanuja Ayyangar, a powerful acharyapurusha whose influence extended to the different temple centers and controlled the feeding houses or Ramanujakutam at Venkateswara Temple, Tirumala.
 They enjoyed numerous privileges and made donations in the name of their preceptor.
 Nevertheless, in the later period, when the influence of Kandadai was diminished, the Satanis do not appear to have enjoyed the same status.

-Different sub-divisions and names

-The endogamous sub-divisions of Satani are Ekakshari, Chathurakshari, Asthakshri, and Kulasekara.
-The Ekakshari (one syllable) hope to get salvation by reciting the one mystic syllable "Om", the Chathurakshari believe in the religious efficacy of the four syllables "Ra-ma-nu-jah", the Asthakshri hold that the recitation of the eight syllables "Om-na-mo-na-ra-ya-na-ya" will secure the eternal bliss and the Kulasekara claim to be the descendants of the saint Kulasekhara Alvar.
-The census indicates 145 sub-divisions of Satanis including the sub-sects of Sattada/Chattada/Sathatha, Kulasekara, Khatriyas, Ramanuja-matam, Khadri, Natacharmurti, Sameraya, Sattadhava, and Venkadapuradavaru.